 Students who have taken a DSST may receive university credit.
 Credit will be awarded for score results at or above the American Council on Education's (ACE) recommended score if the subject examination is applicable to a program of study at ASU or may be assigned elective credit.
 To receive credit, a transcript showing the DSST results must be received by ASU directly from the Educational Testing Service.
-ASU West Testing Services administers DANTES Subject Standardized Tests.
+Testing Services at the West campus administers DANTES Subject Standardized Tests.